Therapist marketing in Colorado: get found by the clients you actually want to work with

 How long before I see results from marketing in Colorado?

 Google Business Profile changes show results in days.
 Psychology Today optimization takes 2-4 weeks.
 SEO takes 3-6 months.
-Most Colorado therapists see their first new referral from marketing within 4-8 weeks of focused effort.
+Most Colorado therapists see their first new referral from visibility work within 4-8 weeks.
 The timeline depends on your specific market within Colorado and how much competition you face locally.

 Why not hire a Colorado marketing agency?

 Local agencies understand Colorado but not therapy.
 They spend months learning your clinical language and the ethics of marketing mental health services.
 We already speak it because we are therapists.
-The combination of local SEO expertise and clinical understanding is what makes the difference.
 We do not suggest ad copy that makes clinical promises or use language that would make you uncomfortable as a clinician.

 Can AI tools like ChatGPT recommend my Colorado practice?